Guide to The Mississippi Blues Marathon

 Some runners take it easy post-race while others are insatiable and looking for their “reward” meal.
 We have ideas!

 Rowan's at Belhaven Town Center (two miles from the finish line) offers pub fare and a great selection of beers.
 In that same complex, there's pizza from Poppy Pies, wings and fries at Wing Mouth and ice cream at MayDay.
-If you want something equally as indulgent, check out Fertile Ground Beer Co. for food, beer and live music.
+If you want something equally as indulgent, check out Fertile Ground Beer Co. for beer and live music.

 Walk it off